cypress-io/cypress/cypress/v1.0/documentation/1-Commands/30-not.md

 slug: not
-excerpt: Remove elements from set
+excerpt: Remove DOM elements from the set of DOM elements

-Remove elements from the set of elements.
+Remove DOM elements from the set of DOM elements.
 Opposite of [`cy.filter()`](https://on.cypress.io/api/filter)

 | | |
 |--- | --- |